 A Message from Katherine Krause

 I want you to know that we are committed to taking the necessary steps to prepare for and prevent the spread of COVID-19.
 As you can imagine, our needs are changing constantly, and we are making decisions on a daily basis in order to keep our patients, clients, volunteers and staff healthy.
 Following are the steps we are taking to safely carry out our mission to serve our most vulnerable neighbors, the elderly and ill in the midst of the pandemic.

 While we currently have enough Personal Protective Equipment to care for our patients, VNA is still anticipating that we may face some of the challenges all health care entities are encountering, which is a shortage of much-needed Personal Protective Equipment (PPE).
-We are stocked through this week, but we are anticipating that we will be impacted by the shortage along with all of our community partners.
 We have reached out to the North Central Texas Trauma Regional Advisory Council to apply for more PPE in this urgent time.
 We are also making efforts to conserve PPE as much as possible by limiting the number of staff in the field where we can, only using PPE as directed by the CDC and ensuring that we accurately screen all patients and referrals.
 Our wonderful hospice volunteers are now working diligently and quickly to get us hundreds of cotton masks that can be worn to ensure the health of both our employees and patients should we run out of surgical masks at some point in the future.
 The CDC has allowed for contingency plans to address crises such as COVID-19, and this guidance includes extended use and limited reuse of masks.
 We have also delivered fabric face coverings to our patients so they can wear them during VNA visits as an extra layer of protection.
 Again, we are mindful there may come a point when PPE is in short supply, so we have to maintain care and conserve our resources where we are able.
 We will continue to make changes daily as the situation evolves, so please keep a close watch on communications from VNA as this is vital to our patient and staff safety.